-To create a high-converting landing page you have quite a few options:
+To create high converting landing pages, you have quite a few options:

 You can build a lean landing page using simple HTML/CSS.
 However, in order to capture leads, you will need a lead capture form.
 You can either convert the form into PHP and add a form or you can use a Form Builder app such as LeadGenApp, Wufoo, or Paperform.